 Before submitting material to Oryx, please read and abide by these Guidelines for authors.
 If a submitted item does not comply fully with these Guidelines it will be returned for amendment prior to any review.

 Oryx—The International Journal of Conservation publishes research on biodiversity conservation, conservation policy and sustainable use, and the interactions of these matters with social, economic and political issues.
-The journal has a particular interest in material with the potential to improve conservation management and practice.
+The journal is interdisciplinary and has a particular interest in material with the potential to improve conservation management and practice.
 The Editors welcome submissions on topics relevant to the journal’s focus, including:

 - The nature and results of conservation initiatives, including case studies

 - Research on the sustainable use of wild species

 - Research on the status of threatened species, taxonomic groups or habitats

 - Reviews of conservation policy, strategy and legislation in practice

 - The history of conservation, including the role of key people, organizations and initiatives

 - The causes and consequences of biodiversity loss

 - Case studies of conservation projects and programmes